 Again, the figures above are for information purposes only.
 Take note that anyone should never search about how to use Elavil and rely on it alone or self-medicate.
 Only a doctor can prescribe the right dosage for the right patient and condition.
 Additionally, only a doctor can tell the duration of Amitriptyline therapy, especially for those using it as a maintenance medication.
 If there is a suspected fatal Elavil case, immediately call Poison Group in order to save a patient properly and safely.

 Amitriptyline Overdose Treatment

 The moment an overdose is suspected, Amitriptyline overdose treatment must be sought.
 If taking too much medication is suspected right after the medication is taken, contact Poison Control could be the first step taken.
 After calling for emergency services, make certain the person overdosing is not on their back.
 If possible, get them to lie on their side in a way that they are propped up.
 This will prevent them from aspirating on their vomit, which can be deadly.
 Once speaking with emergency services, give them clear directions on how to reach the person overdosing and follow their instructions carefully.
 Additionally, medical care for this case depends on the amount of drug consumed, when and how it was taken, and what else was taken with it.
-Once in the emergency room, the doctors and nurses will administer amitriptyline overdose treatment.
+Once in the emergency room, the doctors and nurses will administer Amitriptyline overdose treatment.

 This can include a wide variety of methods, such as: